KarxieDev/qb-multicharacter/README.md

 - [qb-clothing](https://github.com/qbcore-framework/qb-clothing) - For the character creation and saving outfits.
 - [qb-weathersync](https://github.com/qbcore-framework/qb-weathersync) - For adjusting the weather while player is creating a character.

-Can also be used with my other reskins
+Can also be used with ST4LTH's reskins
 - [qb-clothing](https://github.com/ST4LTH/qb-clothing)

 ## Screenshots